 Large images and other media can be scaled down to fit smaller devices, but how do we combat the page bloat and slow site speed that this can create?

 How do web developers produce content that looks just as good on large desktop displays as it does on small devices with different pixel densities?

 How can we test a responsive web design website on all of the different devices on which it might be accessed?
 All of these challenges all boil down to one thing: Different devices.
 This is the area a responsive website aims to conquer.
-In order to achieve that there are certain factors that you need to take into account for generating a best possible user experience.
+In order to achieve that there are certain factors that you need to take into account for generating the best possible user experience.
 Taking a smart approach to high traffic website maintenance cuts down on the load from a large number of visitors and ensures peak performance from your site.

 For e-commerce websites, losses are reflected in low revenue and less trust between consumers and brands.
 If you’re selling products and services but slow load times are driving potential customers away, you could be missing out on a lot of business.

 The same is true for any form of revenue you bring in from your high traffic site.
 Slow speeds and the resulting drop in visitor engagement means fewer people clicking on ads and making purchases through affiliated links.
 Credibility suffers when user experience is poor.